-Healthy Hearts Northwest is pleased to present a calendar of upcoming and archived publicly available webinar-based events, updates on our progress, and research project resources.
+Healthy Hearts Northwest is pleased to present archived publicly available webinar-based events, updates on our progress, and research project resources.

-Our 45-minute programs take place at 11:30 a.m.
-PST on the 4th Wednesday of each month, alternating between webinars and office hours.
-An “office hour” is a webinar-based gathering that’s light on presentation with plenty of time for you to bring a question or topic for discussion with Healthy Hearts NW project staff.
+Our 45-minute monthly programs alternated between webinars and office hours.
+An “office hour” is a webinar-based gathering that’s light on presentation with plenty of time for participant questions or topics for discussion with Healthy Hearts NW project staff.

 Healthy Hearts Northwest Resources

 Engaging Primary Care Practices in Studies of Improvement: Did You Budget Enough for Practice Recruitment?

 We know that primary care transformation is hard work, but the methods and costs to enroll small primary care practices in large, regional quality improvement initiatives are unknown.
 Published in April 2018, “Engaging Primary Care Practices in Studies of Improvement: Did You Budget Enough for Practice Recruitment?”, authored by Healthy Hearts NW Principal Investigator Michael Parchman, Co-Investigator LJ Fagnon, and other authors (including H2N team members), describes the recruitment approach, cost, and resources required to recruit and enroll 500 practices in the NW and midwest regions.
 Both of these belong to the seven cooperatives that are participating in AHRQ’s national EvidenceNOW initiative.
 Read the paper by these two Healthy Hearts teams.

 April 2018 Annals of Family Medicine Special Supplement